 Trail Towns and Resupply Points

-Many times a grocery store didn’t anything remotely healthy.
+Many times a grocery store didn’t have anything remotely healthy.
 No fruit and no vegetables.
 Everything was packaged crap food.

 My body suffered from poor nutrition after about 2000 miles.
-In a desperate moment I ordered protein powder and a large box of Mountain House meals to add at least a little nutrition to my diet.
+In a desperate moment, I ordered protein powder and a large box of Mountain House meals to add at least a little nutrition to my diet.
 It did work.

 Amazing how nutritious food can make a difference with energy levels.
-For a complete guide to resupply on the CDT, including towns, mileage, mailing addresses and phone numbers, click the link below.
+For a complete guide to resupply on the CDT, including towns, mileage, mailing addresses, and phone numbers, click the link below.

 CDT Guidebook